huynxvn/EnhancingCodeRepWithContext/README.md

 ## Context Mining Pipeline

-The augmented datasets are already provided on Figshare (DOI: `[TO BE ADDED]`).
+The augmented datasets are already provided on Figshare (DOI: `https://doi.org/10.6084/m9.figshare.30296542`).
 Follow these steps only if you need to re-mine context from scratch or extend to new repositories.

 ### Prerequisites